spjuanjoc/gui_cpp/hello_imgui_opencv/README.md

 # Hello ImGui with OpenCV

-This is a "Hello World" for ImGUI using OpenCV 4.5 in Ubuntu Jammy 20.04, with SFML as back-end.
+This is a "Hello World" for ImGUI using OpenCV in Ubuntu, with SFML as back-end.

 Steps: